mggger/seo-learning/content/en/cloudflare_free_ai.md

 ![cloud](/img/cloudflare.png)

-## Cloudflare Page: Frontend Interface
+### Designing the Frontend with Cloudflare Page

-Cloudflare Page, serving as the frontend, is responsible for page construction and user interaction.
-You can design the AI application interface according to your personal aesthetics, and it can be directly linked with a GitHub project.
-For more information, please refer to the [Getting Started Guide for Cloudflare Pages](https://developers.cloudflare.com/pages/get-started/guide/).
+Cloudflare Page acts as the frontend interface.
+Design your AI application's user interface tailored to your aesthetic preferences.
+Cloudflare Page can be linked with a GitHub project for seamless updates.
+For detailed instructions, check out the [Getting Started Guide for Cloudflare Pages](https://developers.cloudflare.com/pages/get-started/guide/).

-## Conclusion
+## Conclusion: Launching Your Free AI Application

 Following the above steps, you can build a free AI application, such as the one I built, [FreeChat](https://freechat.mggg.cloud/), which includes image and text generation capabilities and dialogue models.